Estimating Random-Walk Probabilities in Directed Graphs: Remaining Bounds

-Prior work~\cite{MC, page1999pagerank, FORA, FORAjournal} shows that the single source problem can be solved in $\tilde{O}\left(\min\{1/\delta, m\}\right)$ time in the adjacency-list model.
-This bound is obtained by combining the $O(1/\delta)$ complexity achieved by Monte Carlo sampling~\cite{MC} from the given source $s$, with the $\tilde{O}(m)$ complexity achieved by $\pw$\cite{page1999pagerank, SpeedPPR} (in its forward version, which complements the global backward exploration approach described in~\Cref{subsubsec:backpush}).
+Prior work~\cite{MC, page1999pagerank, FORA, FORAjournal} shows that the single-source problem can be solved in $O\left(\min\{1/\delta, m\log(1/\delta)\}\right)$ time in the adjacency-list model.
+This bound is obtained by combining the $O(1/\delta)$ complexity achieved by Monte Carlo sampling~\cite{MC} from the given source $s$, with the $O(m\log(1/\delta))$ complexity achieved by $\pw$~\cite{page1999pagerank, SpeedPPR} (in its forward version, which complements the global backward exploration approach described in~\Cref{subsubsec:backpush}).
+Additionally, \cite{edgepush, www_Yang22} study the single-source problem on weighted graphs.
+When adapted to simple unweighted graphs, their upper bounds match $O\left(\min\{1/\delta, m\log(1/\delta)\}\right)$.

+We are now going to show how to remove the $\log(1/\delta)$ factor.
+This would be significant when $\delta$ is exponentially small.
+Our algorithm is deterministic and works for $\delta=0$, i.e., we approximate $\pi(s,v)$ for all $v$ no matter how small it is.
+Our algorithm is essentially a forward version of \Cref{alg:single-target-ppr}, which we previously described in~\Cref{sec:new-pair-alg} for achieving an $O(m\log n)$ running time for estimating a single-pair PageRank value $\pi(s,t)$, regardless of how small $\pi(s,t)$ is.

+\begin{theorem} In the adjacency-list model, the single-source problems can be solved in $O(m\log n)$ time deterministically. \end{theorem}

+At the core of the algorithm is a forward variant of the $\Push$ operation, here referred to as $\fpush$.
+Such $\fpush$ operation has been proposed in~\cite{ForwardPush_FOCS06}.
+More specifically, it maintains two variables for each node $v\in V$: the {\em forward reserve} $\fp(v)$ and the {\em forward residue} $\fr(v)$.
+Initially, $\fp(v)$ and $\fr(v)$ are set to $0$ for all $v$, except $\fr(s)=1$.
+The $\fpush$ operation on a node $u$ is shown in~\Cref{alg:fpush}.

+Our algorithm repeatedly calls the $\fpush$ operation.
+Analogous to the $\Push$ operation, $\fpush$ maintains the following invariant for all $v\in V$~\cite[Lemma 1]{ForwardPush_FOCS06}:

+Let $\fr_{\max}(v)$ denote the maximum value of $\fr(v)$ ever.
+Intuitively speaking, if we know that the total $\fr(v)$ received in the future is sufficiently small with respect to $\fr_{\max}(v)$, then pushing $\fr(v)$ in the future will only contribute a little to each $\pi(s,v)$.
+So we can \emph{freeze} $v$ in this case, that is, we will never push $v$ again in the future.
+Formally speaking, we have the following lemma.